 As for the nuts and bolts of the story, I’ll let the final articles do the talking.
 Financially supported in part by the Investigative Journalism for the EU grant, we worked with press partners across Europe.
 Mediapart tells the story in French, Suddeutsche Zeitung in German (tear sheet below), and both UK broadsheet and German environmental magazine features are on the way.
 Watch this space…

-The complex web of influence of the climate change sceptics
+Make a copyright enquiry The complex web of influence of the climate change sceptics